jlucasps/jlucasps.github.io/about.md

 You can find more details about my past experiences at [my LinkedIn profile](https://www.linkedin.com/in/jlucasps/).

-I usually share some tech related resources on [my twitter](https://twitter.com/jlucasps).
+I usually share some social- and tech-related resources on [my twitter](https://twitter.com/jlucasps).
 Feel free to follow me there.